Where to Camp in Christchurch

 The Guide to Camping in Christchurch

-As the major hub of the South Island packed with work opportunities for backpackers and heaps of free and cheap things to do, Christchurch is one of those rare cities in New Zealand where you can actually save money.
+As the major hub of the South Island packed with free and cheap things to do, Christchurch is one of those rare cities in New Zealand where you can actually save money.
 Why spoil this amazing fact by staying in expensive accommodation?
-Camping in Christchurch is no doubt an appealing accommodation option for most backpackers, but where exactly can you camp in Christchurch?
+Camping in Christchurch is no doubt an appealing option for many travellers, but where exactly can you camp in Christchurch?

 So take a look at the directory below to find the perfect place to park up your van or pitch your tent for a night in Christchurch.